 You want a car that’s imperious in snow, you want one that’s built to the safest possible standards by the Swedes, a nation that knows how to deal with frosty conditions.
 Step forward the mighty Volvo XC90 7-seat SUV.
 This has a nifty ‘Winter’ mode, which you can turn on once the cold weather sets in.
 It means your XC90 will take off in 3rd gear to help with low-grip, icy conditions.
 Not only that, this Volvo has a 5-star safety rating with some of the highest individual section scores possible, and it also boasts a safety-positioning system which tightens the front seatbelts – so if the worst comes to the worst and a collision was inevitable, the Volvo automatically makes sure you've got extra protection.

-If you’re interested in going electric but unsure on how these sorts of vehicles perform during winter months, why not take a look at the Polestar 2?
+If you’re interested in going electric but unsure on how these sorts of vehicles perform during winter months, why not look at leasing a Polestar 2?
 This 4-wheel-drive electric car, which shares so much with Volvo (and, as we’ve already seen, Volvo knows what it is doing in snow), will have you covered in winter months.
 Polestar recommends that drivers change the setting for 1-pedal driving to Off or Low, to contribute to more stable driving in icy conditions.
 If driving in colder temperatures will be the norm for you, Polestar offers the ‘Plus Pack’, which features a heated steering wheel and energy saving heat pump, which uses thermal energy in the air and waste heat from the powertrain and battery to control the temperature, and increase the car’s driving range.

 Range Rover Sport

-If you’re looking for something a little upmarket for all seasons, give the Range Rover Sport due consideration.
+If you’re looking for something a little upmarket for all seasons, give Range Rover Sport leasing due consideration.
 The Sport is a 4x4, so you’re safe in the knowledge that it can tackle any terrain and it also has an intelligent system called ‘Terrain Response’ that controls safety features including traction control, electronic stability control and ABS.
 If you opt for the most expensive trim, the SVR, then you can simply switch on the cosy heated steering wheel and passenger seats after a lovely, wintry walk.

 The Peugeot 3008 is a super addition if you’re looking for any crossover/SUV, what with its impressive amount of interior space, smooth driving ability and the great-looking styling too.
 But how is it in wintry conditions?
 Well, the good news is that Peugeot has fitted the 3008 with Advanced Grip Control, which means at the first sight of snow, you can rest easy knowing that the 3008 can handle it.
 The Grip Control adjusts the amount of power going to the front wheels, which helps the car handle the icy and snowy conditions, plus this little feature is also brilliant for when you’ve got to tackle steep hills.